ArborealAudio/OmniAmp/Notes.md

   - Main trick will be deriving an FDN or some other type of high-pole filter to get the phase-y sound of a cab

     - Currently looking at Yeh et al (2008)[dafx08_17] & Harma et al (2000)

+  - Current impl makes for a pretty good small cab.
+Switching gears to prototyping different cab types & generating the UI for that

+  - Loud gtr sounds too highpassed and a bit harsh w/ that model

 - Getting different defaults for different modes?
 Would need to make them separate States if so.

 - SIMD implementation

   - If u wanna SIMD the enhancers, you'll need to either write your own Bessel filter or use JUCE IIRs (or some other SIMD-compatible lib)

+- Add sag???

 # NOTES